TELY01-DEV/stardust-my-firstcare-com/docs/ava4_mqtt_examples.md

 # 📡 AVA4 MQTT Topics & Payload Examples (with Explanation)

-> **⚠️ Important Note:** While the examples below show `dusun_pub` as the topic for BLE medical device data, the actual application is configured to use `dusun_sub` for subdevice payload.
-The payload structure remains the same, only the topic name differs.
+> **✅ Correct Configuration:** The AVA4 MQTT listener is configured to use `dusun_pub` as the topic for BLE medical device data.
+The payload structure shown below is the correct format that the system expects and processes.

 ---